austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment07/README.md

 >Through user research, I found that the app's home page design prevents readers from easily navigating through content.
 There are no markers to identify an article about politics from one about coronavirus besides the headline.
 Even the headlines are designed in an unorganized style, as certain articles are emphasized with bold font.
 My interviewee noticed this design flaw when comparing the Wall Street Journal mobile app to that of the Washington Post.
 He acknowledged that the Wall Street Journal attempted to keep its home page like a traditional newspaper; large headlines for main stories and smaller bullet points for minor articles.
 However, this design does not give users an optimal experience on a device like an iPhone.

 >The purpose of this prototyping phase is to translate our low-fidelity wireframes into a high-fidelity, functional product.
 This product can be used easier by potential users, which allows for more feedback and iteration.
 For my app in particular, this prototyping phase allowed me to get feedback on what a "professional" interface design looks like.
 Also, it highlighted additional user flows that were overlooked in the low-fidelity phase.

->As a result of the personas I created, I decided to redesign the following three usage scenarios.
+By using Figma, I translated the wireframes into an interactive prototype with the following three usage scenarios.

 >1.
-Navigate through topics seamlessly with improved visibility of system status.
+Navigate through topics seamlessly with improved visibility of system status (a navigation bar).
 >2.
 Add stocks to a watchlist and view recent news regarding stocks on a user's watchlist.
 >3.
 Customize news feed to give the user control and freedom.